By Dr. Jim Romano and Nancy Steen — creators of the DAT Destroyer and OAT Destroyer Series

 Why Dental Schools Use Percentiles

-Compare students across different DAT versions
+Compare students across different versions of the DAT

 Predict academic readiness